 - Please note that all supporting tax and other documents should be sent to FACTS directly, not to The Heights.
 Supporting documentation is required and your application will not be considered complete until its submission.

-- For new lower and middle school students and all returning students, applications for grants and scholarships, along with supporting documentation, are due by Monday, January 27, 2020.
+- For new lower and middle school students, applications for grants and scholarships, along with supporting documentation, are due by January 18, 2023.

-Tuition at The Heights, for all schools, includes the cost of books.
+Tuition at The Heights, for lower, middle, and upper schools, includes the cost of books.
 Basic school supply costs are kept to a minimum for academic subjects.

 The Heights uses FACTS for tuition management, and for financial aid and scholarship assessment.
-If you have questions about signing up for FACTS, please contact Bill James in the Business Office at firstname.lastname@example.org, (301) 365-0227, ext.
+If you have questions about signing up for FACTS or our financial aid process, please contact Bill James in the Business Office at firstname.lastname@example.org, (301) 365-0227, ext.
 221.